 Because there was so much photographic material to work with the Barrymores, Costello and Drew families.
 I got hooked, hopefully you will too.
 The Barrymore's were not the only other acting family I became associated with.
 I went to school and hung out with Virginia and George Morgan the grandchildren of Frank Morgan known as The Wizard of Oz, In 1907 It was John Drew the son of Louisa Drew who first acted with Billie Burke in "My Wife."
 Burke was best known for her role as The Good Witch in The Wizard of Oz.
 It was the Easton Family Castle in the USA that inspired Frank L. Baum to write the series on The Wizard of Oz.
 My favorite Morgan film was the return of Lassie, with a very young Elizabeth Taylor.

 Adamson came across jewelry belonging to Dolores Costello.
-Adamson gave the jewelry to Robert Easton who was suppose to give it to Drew Barrymore.
-Adamson never received jewelry or any acknowledgment.
-I believed that a granddaughter of Dolores Costello would be thrilled to have the items.
+Adamson gave the jewelry to Robert Easton who was suppose to give it to Drew Barrymore, if she was to visit him.
 Click here to read Letter from Robert Easton.

-I remember a very spirital experience where I spent the night at the Morgan's Malibu home on a Full Moon.
+In recalling a very spirital experience where I spent the night at the Morgan's Malibu home on a full moon.
 We stayed up all night.
-I do recall driving home to Santa Monica and witnessed the most colorful sight where the sunrise and the ocean were purple.
-Frank Morgan and the Barrymore's both worked for MGM and were all great actors.
+I do recall driving home to Santa Monica and witnessed the most colorful sight where the sunrise and the ocean turned purple.
+Frank Morgan and the Barrymore's both worked for MGM and were great actors.
 Interesting note about George and Virginia's great uncle "Ralph Morgan" he was the "Czar" in the film Rasputin and the Empress.
-This is the only film in which Ethel, John and Lionel acted in, together.
+This is the only film in which Ethel, John and Lionel Barrymore acted together.